Matt-OP/advent-of-code/README.md

-# advent-of-code-2024
+# advent-of-code
-My solutions to advent of code 2024 programming puzzles using Julia
+My solutions to advent of code programming puzzles using Julia